 Like other businesses, we experience increasing costs to deliver our product, which is safe, reliable and increasingly renewable energy, to our customers.
 Unlike most other businesses, we need regulatory approval to increase rates, so we filed a rate review request on Nov.
-1 with the independent Minnesota Public Utilities Commission (MPUC) to increase our annual operating revenue to $688 million, an increase of $65.9 million, and adjust rates for our business and residential customers.
+1 with the independent Minnesota Public Utilities Commission (MPUC) to increase our annual operating revenue by $65.9 million and adjust rates for electric customers.

 As a regulated utility, we file a rate review request when the revenue we receive from providing safe and reliable electricity does not match the expense of producing that energy, including a reasonable return for investors.

 Rates are set through a transparent process with the MPUC that regulates investor-owned electric utilities in Minnesota.
 The proceedings include opportunities for public input and participation during the process.